MicrosoftDocs/CortanaSkillsKit/docs/skills/adaptive-cards.md

 ---
-title: Using adaptive cards in your skill
+title: Using AdaptiveCards in your skill
 description: Learn how to use adaptive cards in your bot-based skill.
 label: Conceptual